moosemanuk/life/README.md

 # Game of Life - by John Conway (1937 - 2020)

-An automaton with rules created by John Conway in 1970.
+Created by John Conway in 1970.
 It is a cellular automaton that obeys the following rules:

 1) Any live cell with fewer than two live neighbours dies, as if by underpopulation.
 2) Any live cell with two or three live neighbours lives on to the next generation.